garabik/Slinger/README.md

 # Slinger web player

+**Beware**: this is in very early stage, it is not well tested, and it may not work for you.
+And this documentation is somewhat sketchy.

 This is a forked version of the original Slinger, software that allows you to connect to Slingboxes.
 For details, please refer to the original README-original.md documentation.

 This forked version implements remuxing the video stream into the mp4 container, with the sole purpose of allowing playback on web browsers.